YanzheL/llzw/docs/source/orders.rst

-page        Integer False    0       The page index from 0 size        Integer False    20      Page size customerId  String  False    -       Username of the customer addressId   Integer False    -       Destination address of this order trackingId  String  False    -       Tracking ID of a shipped order stockId     Integer False    -       The stock ID it belongs to valid       Boolean False    True    Valid flag
+page        Integer False    0       The page index from 0 size        Integer False    20      Page size customerId  String  False    -       Username of the customer trackingId  String  False    -       Tracking ID of a shipped order stockId     Integer False    -       The stock ID it belongs to valid       Boolean False    True    Valid flag